StructuralGenomicsConsortium/CNP12-Nsp15-TAMU/README.md

 # CNP12-Nsp15-TAMU
 An [SGC]((https://www.thesgc.org/)) Open Chemistry Networks Project (number 12) devoted to the target SARS-CoV-2 Nsp15.

 More details can be found in [wiki](https://github.com/StructuralGenomicsConsortium/CNP12-Nsp15-TAMU/wiki).
 Our current progress can be found [here](https://github.com/StructuralGenomicsConsortium/CNP12-Nsp15-TAMU/wiki/The-Story-so-Far).
+Linkage to all the data can be found [here](https://github.com/StructuralGenomicsConsortium/CNP12-Nsp15-TAMU/issues/5)

 Our collective aim is to find a potent, selective, cell-penetrant, small-molecule inhibitor of Nsp15, an endoribonuclease of SARS-CoV-2.
 This will allow us to understand this target and kick-start drug discovery projects around it.
 The project is run as part of the READDI-AViDD consortium.